 Once you have the correct Black female, you need to locate a light-Barred male (preferably a son of a dark-Barred male) and then breed them together.
 This should produce males and females of the same exhibition quality – the males will be as dark as the females, and ideally, the black bars will have a beetle-green-sheen when viewed in natural light.

 Faults to avoid

-Despite strict breeding, it can be very difficult to produce a Barred Wyandotte with overall good qualities.
+Despite strict breeding, it can be challenging to produce a Barred Wyandotte with overall good qualities.
 Barring can fail in many ways: it can be blurry (where the black runs into the white), or one of the shades can be too wide – often the white part.

 The only real way forward with Barred Wyandottes is to create a close family unit that produces consistent quality barring.
-Otherwise, the years of hard work and selection can be undone in a single mating.
-Outcrosses should be carried out with great caution and attention should be paid to the source of the stock used for such purposes.
+Otherwise, you can undo the years of hard work and selection in a single mating.
+Outcrosses should be carried out with great caution, and you should pay attention to the source of the stock used for such purposes.